The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Applications

 \subsection{Rigid Body and Heavy Top with Internal Rotors}

-Before, as applications examples of theoretical results, Prof. Jerrold E. Marsden gave us two couples of examples in October 2008, that is, (i) the rigid body with external force torque and that with internal rotors; (ii) the rigid body with internal rotors and the heavy top with internal rotors.
+Now, it is a natural problem if there is a practical RCH system and how to show the effect on controls in regular point reduction and Hamilton-Jacobi theory of the system.
+Before, as application examples of theoretical results, Professor Jerrold E. Marsden gave us two couples of examples in October 2008, that is, (i) the rigid body with external force torque and that with internal rotors; (ii) the rigid body with internal rotors and the heavy top with internal rotors.
 He told us that these systems are symmetric, and have $G$-invariant control, may consider reduction and the RCH-equivalence, but need to calculate them in detail.
 Thus, for these examples, we have done three things: (i) to do reduction by calculation in detail; (ii) to state the reduced systems to be RCH systems; (iii) to state every couple of the reduced systems to be RCH-equivalent.
 Because the configuration space of rigid body (resp. heavy top) is the Lie group $G= \textmd{SO}(3)$ (resp. $G= \textmd{SE}(3)$), and the configuration space of rigid body with internal rotors (resp. heavy top with internal rotors) is the generalized case $G\times V$ of Lie group, where $V$ is a vector space.
 In consequence, we first discuss the regular point reducible RCH systems on a Lie group and on its generalization, then apply these results to the concrete examples.
 In addition, when we calculated these examples in detail, we also found the third couple of RCH-equivalent systems, that is, the rigid body with internal rotors (or external force torque) and the heavy top, where the heavy top is regarded as a regular point reducible RCH system without the external force and control.
 See Marsden et al. \cite{mawazh10} for more details.
-We can also give some other examples, but it is not easy to give a couple of RCH-equivalent examples, just like as Prof. J.E.Marsden had done.\\
+We can also give some other examples, but it is not easy to give a couple of RCH-equivalent examples, just like same as Professor Jerrold E. Marsden had done.\\